My God, Help Me to Survive This Deadly Love: Painting

 Vrubel created the painting in 1990 on the eastern side of the Berlin Wall.
 Until the fall of the Berlin Wall in 1989, Berlin Wall graffiti art existed only on the western side.
 Vrubel attempted to obtain permission to paint on the eastern side, but the East German Ministry of National Defence disclaimed responsibility for the Wall.
-Instead, he found a "Scottish girl" selling "permits" to paint on the Wall, and he signed a contract that gave up all of his rights to the painting.
+Instead, he found a "Scottish girl" selling "permits" to paint on the Wall (the "Scottish girl" in question was Christine MacLean.), and he signed a contract that gave up all of his rights to the painting.

 Along with other murals in the section, the painting continued in display after the wall was taken down, but vandalism and atmospheric conditions gradually led to its deterioration.
 In March 2009, the painting, along with others, was erased from the wall to allow the original artists to repaint them with more durable paints.
 Vrubel was commissioned to repaint the piece, donating the €3000 fee he was paid to a social art project in Marzahn.

 In terms of style, there are slight differences between the 1990 and remade 2009 murals, and Vrubel has said that he made technical mistakes on the original piece due to inexperience with the method.
 The main message did not change.

 Photographer Bossu and Vrubel met in 2009 and were photographed together on 16 June with reproductions of their works.